xr0-org/blog/updates/09-linkage.md

 ever[^ever] compile one file at a time, and a source file together with all the headers and other source files included via preprocessor `#include`s is called a _translation unit_.

+  [^ever]: When you run

+    ```
+    cc a.c b.c
+    ```

+    the compiler actually produces two object files and then links them together, treating the two files as separate translation units.

 An identifier's _scope_ is the region of program text within which it is visible.
 There are [four kinds of scopes]: _function_, _file_, _block_ and _function